flashrgordon/cybersecurity/README.md

   Enter the file name:
   demo.txt

-This will create a file demo.txt in the working directory with the following contents:
+This will create a file demo.txt in the working directory with the following contents, with each number on its own line:

   0
   1
   2
   3
   4
   5